-The following are the benefits of cauliflower if you include it to your baby’s diet:
+The following are the benefits of cauliflower, if you choose to include it in your baby’s diet:

-Cauliflower provides Vitamin C to the body which makes the baby’s bones stronger and healthier.
-It enhances the production of collagen so that our bones and joints are protected from inflammatory damage.
-It also contains Vitamin K which is beneficial for the baby’s bones.
+Cauliflower provides Vitamin C to the body, which makes the baby’s bones stronger and healthier.
+It enhances the production of collagen, so that the bones and joints are protected from inflammatory damage.
+It also contains Vitamin K, which is beneficial for the baby’s bones.

-The high fibre content in cauliflower aids digestion and helps in removing toxins from our body.
-It doesn’t allow the growth of certain bacteria by protecting the stomach lining.
+The high fibre content in cauliflower aids digestion, and helps in removing toxins from the body.
+It prevents the growth of certain bacteria by protecting the stomach lining.
 Cauliflower also helps to deal with many kinds of stomach disorders.

 When you visit the market to purchase cauliflower for the baby, choose the one that is heavy for its size.
-Ensure the leaves are green, fresh-looking and have that “crunch”.
-The cauliflower is certainly a stale one if its leaves are pale in colour and are droopy.
+Ensure the leaves are green, fresh-looking, and have a “crunch”.
+The cauliflower is certainly a stale one if its leaves are pale in colour, and are droopy.
 The cauliflower with more leaves on its head helps in keeping the centre (curd) fresh by protecting it.
-A creamy white coloured curd means that the cauliflower is fresh while brown spots, dull exteriors and the presence of small flowers mean that it is old and rapidly losing its nutritional value.
+A creamy, white-coloured curd means that the cauliflower is fresh.
+Brown spots, dull exteriors, and the presence of small flowers mean that it is old and rapidly losing its nutritional value.

-It is best to steam the cauliflower florets which takes around 8-10 minutes or they can be boiled for about five minutes.
-Steaming is preferred as boiling can drain some of its nutrients into the water.
-To ensure the nutrients are routed back into your baby’s food, use the water while making cauliflower puree for your little one.
-Cauliflower can be roasted and even eaten raw when your child grows up but it is best to cook it when it is an infant.
+It is best to steam the cauliflower florets, which takes around eight to ten minutes.
+They can also be boiled for about five minutes.
+Steaming is preferred, as boiling can drain some of its nutrients into the water.
+To ensure the nutrients are routed back into your baby’s food, use the boiled water while making cauliflower puree for your little one.
+Cauliflower can be roasted, and even eaten raw, when your child grows up.
+However, it is best to cook it when feeding an infant.

-Your little one will love the taste of cauliflower if you cook the right way by adding different ingredients to enhance its taste and retain its nutritional values.
+Your little one will love the taste of cauliflower if you cook the right way!
+You can add more ingredients to enhance its taste and retain its nutritional values.
 Here are a few handpicked recipes to get you started the easy way:

 1. Baked Cauliflower Cheese

-This is the simplest way to serve cauliflower to your baby.
+This is the simplest and tastiest way to serve cauliflower to your baby.